AI and Jobs in Austria: Which Professions Are Changing Fastest

 What the Map Shows

-Job Radar Austria is an interactive treemap visualisation of the Austrian job market.
-Each tile represents an ISCO-08 occupational group.
-The area corresponds to the number of employees – the larger the tile, the more people work in this professional field.
+Job Radar Austria is an interactive treemap of the Austrian labour market.
+Each tile represents an ISCO-08 occupational group, and its area reflects the number of employees – the larger the tile, the more people work in that field.

 Four Layers, Four Perspectives

-The map offers four interchangeable colour layers (layers) that reveal different dimensions of the job market:
+The map offers four interchangeable colour layers, each revealing a different dimension of the labour market:

 Outlook 2023–2030